kmy01/postr/docs/production_readme.md

 ### Direct Messaging

-Although this is less essential functionality, I also plan to implement messaging between FresherNote users.
+Although this is less essential functionality, I also plan to implement messaging between Postr users.
 To do this, I will use WebRTC so that notifications of messages happens seamlessly.